-Metuchen is a very ethnically-diverse borough.
+Metuchen is an extremely ethnically-diverse borough.
 The people who call Metuchen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metuchen residents report their race to be White, followed by Asian.
-Important ancestries of people in Metuchen include Italian, German, Polish, and English.
+Important ancestries of people in Metuchen include Italian, Irish, German, Polish, and English.

 The most common language spoken in Metuchen is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.